istio/community/ROLES.md

 * Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.

 * Sponsors must be reviewers or approvers in at least 1 OWNERS file (in any repo in the Istio GitHub organization).

+* Sponsors are responsible for assessing whether a new potential member behaves in accordance to our <a href="./CONTRIBUTING.md">contribution guidelines</a>.